DjThossi/ergosoft-sdk/README.md

 # Ergosoft SDK

-A PHP library for interacting with the Ergosoft API.
+A PHP library for interacting with the Ergosoft Delta Automation API.

+This library is supporting the following endpoints at the moment

+- /Trickle/get-jobs
+- /Trickle/get-job-by-guid
+- /Trickle/submit-delta-xml-file

+This library is made for PHP projects featuring PHP version 8.4+.

 ## Installation